GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-11-30-ubio-is-back.md

 Docker containers to run uBio are located at [dockerhub](https://hub.docker.com/u/mblab/dashboard/).
-We use Docker and Kubernets at Google Container Engine to keep it alive.
+We use Docker and Kubernetes at Google Container Engine to keep it alive.